 The 21st century communication landscape offers a whole load of places to share your ideas.
 I call this the medical media continuum.
 The continuum is everything that’s available to you.
 Your communication wardrobe is what you choose to wear.

 As more doctors become involved in public dialog, many find themselves pigeon-holed by Twitter, the doctor’s social platform of choice.
 Twitter is great for quick ideas and links.
 But don’t be a one trick pony.
-Have a few places where you put ideas.
+Have a few places where you can put your amazing ideas.

 The communication wardrobe – An arsenal for your ideas